hilalrd/Data-Science/README.md

 You can try out the model on Hugging Face's model hub: [ChustomerChurn](https://huggingface.co/spaces/hilalrd/CustomerChurn).

+## 3. BBCA Closing Price Prediction

+This repository contains a Jupyter Notebook (`BBCA_Closing_Price_Prediction_Model.ipynb`) that demonstrates a model trained to predict the closing price of BBCA stock for minimize investment losses.

+You can try out the model on Hugging Face's model hub: [BBCAClosingPrice](https://huggingface.co/spaces/hilalrd/PrediksiHargaPenutupan).

 Feel free to explore the notebook and experiment with the model!
 If you have any questions or feedback, please don't hesitate to reach out.